JungeAlexander/children_kolding/README.md

 Windows: $ activate boern_kolding
 ```

+Then download the data in [XML format](http://www.komda.dk/hack4dk/KoldingKommune/BoernXML.zip) and unzip
+the archive to the directory cloned from GitHub.

 Afterwards, the jupyter notebook can be run by executing:

 ```
 $ jupyter notebook children_kolding.ipynb
 ```

+## Contributors

+- Dimitris Giokas
+- Spyridon Koutsos
+- Alexander Junge